 We are a socially responsible organisation that believes in giving something back on behalf of the industry we were set up to protect and represent.
-More than 80% of all royalties collected are paid directly to publishers: £24 million in 2012 which is the equivalent of creating 950 new jobs in journalism.
+More than 80% of all royalties collected are paid directly to publishers: £36 million in 2016 which is the equivalent of creating over 1000 new jobs in journalism.
 But we are also active in making newspapers and magazines available to all.

 We were instrumental in the creation of a Journalism Diversity Fund to support would-be journalists from socially and ethnically diverse backgrounds.
 It is vital for the industry’s sustained success that the journalists reporting the news reflect the communities in which they serve.

-Since its launch in 2005, more than 100 journalists and aspiring press photographers have received bursaries to fund NCTJ training courses and help them with living expenses while they study.
+Since its launch in 2005, 248 journalists and aspiring press photographers have received bursaries to fund NCTJ training courses and help them with living expenses while they study.

 The JDF pairs each student with a successful working journalist who acts as a mentor, providing advice and insight into this dynamic industry, and provides work placements to on-the-job experience during their course.